Pratik8445/temp_Converter/README.md

 Convert Kelvin → Celsius & Fahrenheit

-Instant conversion as you type
+Instant conversion as you types

 Clean and responsive user interfaces